Hertz Rental Car Insurance: Know Your Options

 How much could you save on Car Hire Excess Insurance for your Hertz car hire?

-Car hire excess insurance for 10 days rental in Europe with CarInsuRent will cost US$64.90 compared to US$ 295 when purchasing the equivalent coverage from Hertz.
+Car hire excess insurance for 10 days rental in Europe with CarInsuRent will cost US$64.90 compared to US$ 295 when purchasing the equivalent liability coverage from Hertz.
+Total potential saving: US$ 230.10.

-Hertz Car Rental Insurance Exclusions
+Hertz Rental Car Insurance Exclusions

 Please note your liability for damage to or loss of the vehicle will not be reduced where you or an authorized driver are grossly negligent (for example failure to assess the vehicle’s height, driving on unsuitable road conditions, improper use of the vehicle, contribution to damage to / theft of the vehicle) and in particular, but not limited to, in the following circumstances: